YelloElefant/COMPX304-Mini/README.md

 #### Example for router LOND -- Y = 1 and BOST -- Y = 6

-for LOND, this will add the ip and mask to the interface `port_BOST` which is the interface that connects to BOST. the ip address will be `77.0.7.1/30` and for BOST, this will add the ip and mask to the interface `port_LOND` which is the interface that connects to LOND. the ip address will be `
+for LOND, this will add the ip and mask to the interface `port_BOST` which is the interface that connects to BOST, the ip address will be `77.0.7.1/30`, and for BOST this will add the ip and mask to the interface `port_LOND` which is the interface that connects to LOND. the ip address will be `77.0.7.2/30`.

 ```bash
 ./goto LOND